Trolltunga Hiking Tours: How to Prepare and Possible Difficulties

 Getting Prepared for Trolltunga Hiking

 As you could notice, Trolltunga is not an easy hike and requires a great deal of preparation.
-Trolltunga hiking is a serious challenge and taking it for something minor would be reckless, indeed.
-In this section, you can get to know what you need for ascending Trolltunga.
+Hiking Trolltunga is a serious challenge and understating its level of difficulty would be a mistake.
+In this section, you can learn about how you can prepare for ascending Trolltunga.

 - Someone in your group must have the First Aid Kit.
 Without a doubt, it should include painkillers, antibiotics, drugs for personal use, bandages, other equipment (tweezers, scissors, tourniquets, etc.), and other drugs that might be needed.

-- You should get warm clothes.
+- You should bring warm clothes.
 Above, you can find the reasons why you should take warm clothes.
-Actually, we would recommend you to have trekking boots, a windproof jacket and windproof trekking trousers, and other warm clothes.
-We would recommend you to have pullovers made of fleece, the material that is especially preferred by trekkers and alpinists (it’s light, it warms even when wet, it’s easy to fold comfortably, and occupies just a little bit of space, etc.).
+Actually, we would recommend you have trekking boots, a windproof jacket with windproof trekking trousers, and other warm clothes.
+Other clothing items may particularly include pullovers made of fleece, the material that is especially preferred by trekkers and alpinists (it’s light, it warms even when wet, it’s easy to fold comfortably, and occupies just a little bit of space, etc.).
 Thermal underwear and tactical socks are recommended as well.
 Some people also get down jackets – this clothing item will ensure that you won’t get cold for sure.
 Take raincoats in case it starts raining!

 - Start early.
-Every ascent into the mountains is recommended to start early since the weather before midday tends to be the best.
+Every ascent into the mountains is recommended to start early since the weather tends to be best before midday.
 Besides, you should spend at least 12 hours going the way up and back and return until it gets dark.
 Therefore, starting early is an essential component of a successful Trolltunga hike.

 - Think about the food you will eat during your hike.
 It is recommended that your food contains a lot of carbohydrates, which will supply you with energy.
-Also, don’t forget about the snacks you can eat while going up or down: cookies, snickers, and similar ones are acceptable.
+Also, don’t forget about the snacks you can eat while going up or down: energy bars, cookies, sandwiches, and similar food items are decent options.
 Water is essential to stay hydrated during the hike.

 Trolltunga Hiking Tours from Our Company

 Even though there are plenty of Trolltunga guided tours on the market, we have come up with quite a unique hiking tour.
 Typically, Trolltunga hiking tours include only an ascent to Trolltunga.
 Oftentimes, tourist companies combine this ascent with hiking Preikestolen and, more rarely, Kjeragbolten.
-Why not take up such a Trolltunga hiking tour?
+And getting such a Trolltunga hiking tour may be a good idea if you would like to hike a couple of Norway’s most famous trekking routes.

 Yet, if you want to combine hiking in Norway with sightseeing, our Trolltunga and Pulpit Rock Hiking Tour would be a perfect choice.
-Unlike many other Trolltunga guided tours, this tour includes not only hiking to Preikestolen and Trolltunga.
-You will also have a chance to see the famous Låtefossen and Steinsdalsfossen, hike to Buer, go on excursions in Bergen and Oslo, and after all, have a fantastic cruise across the stunning Naeroyfjord.
+Unlike many other Trolltunga guided tours, this tour is not limited solely to hiking Preikestolen and Trolltunga.
+You will also have a chance to witness the famous Låtefossen and Steinsdalsfossen waterfalls, hike to Buer, explore Bergen and Oslo on sightseeing tours, and, after all, experience a fantastic cruise across the stunning Naeroyfjord.
 A Flåmsbana ride, the world’s most scenic railway ride, is included, too!

-Besides, this Trolltunga hiking tour provides you with a great deal of comfort, unlike many tours of competitors.
+Besides, this Trolltunga hiking tour provides you with a great deal of comfort.
 If you think that you are ready for hiking Trolltunga, you can order the tour on our website.

-Besides, you can also find out about the top 10 hikes and treks in Norway!
+Also, you can also find out about the top 10 hikes and treks in Norway on our website!

 Share this post: